maliknaik16/recaptcha-lite/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Integrate your WordPress site with the Google's reCAPTCHA v2 Checkbox or v3 and protect your site from bots, brute-force attacks, spam, and abuse.
+Integrate the Google's reCAPTCHA Google's reCAPTCHA v2 Checkbox or v3 into the forms and protect your site from bots, brute-force attacks, spam, and abuse.

 == Description ==
 Google reCAPTCHA Lite protects your WordPress site from the bots, brute-force attacks, spam, and abuse.
 This plugin comes with the support of reCAPTCHA v3 and v2 Checkbox.
 The reCAPTCHA v3 allows users to navigate site without solving "I'm not a robot" challenges.